Aims and Scope

 Protecting and Labeling Research Participants

 The RQES editorial board requires all authors submitting manuscripts for review and possible publication to obtain approval from the institutional review board or other institutional authority.
-All humans participating in the research should provide informed consent, regardless of the country's regulations under which the research was conducted.
-The author must include a statement that the institutional review board approved the research, or some similar phraseology and address that consent was obtained.
+All humans participating in the research should provide informed consent, regardless of the country's regulations under which the research was conducted and obtained consent must be noted in the manuscript.
+The author must include a statement that the institutional review board approved the research, or some similar phraseology.
 The Editor-in-Chief understands that such a statement indicates the author's guarantee of compliance with the National Research Act of 1974 (P.L.
 93-348).
-All studies involving animal experimentation must be conducted in conformance with the Guiding Principles in the Care and Use of Animals of the American Physiological Society.
+All studies involving animal experimentation must be conducted in conformance with the Guiding Principles in the Care and Use of Animals of the American Physiological Society and a statement addressing this must be included in the manuscript.

 Illustrations submitted (line drawings, halftones, photos, etc.) should be clean originals or digital files.
-Digital files are recommended for highest quality production and should follow these guidelines: 300 dpi or higher; sized to fit on journal page; EPS, TIFF, or PSD format; submitted as separate files, not embedded in text files.
+Digital files are required for highest quality production and must follow these guidelines if accepted for publication: 300 dpi or higher;sized to fit on journal page; EPS, TIFF, or PSD format; submitted as separate files, not embedded in text files.

 Tables and Figures